 Section 1.
 Hearing Information.
 (1) A participant shall be informed of:

 (a) The right to a hearing;

-(b) The procedures for requesting a hearing, as defined in Section 3 of this administrative regulation; and
+(b) The procedures for requesting a hearing, as established in Section 3 of this administrative regulation; and

-(c) Who may represent the participant in a hearing as defined in Section 2 of this administrative regulation.
+(c) Who may represent the participant in a hearing, as established in Section 2 of this administrative regulation.

 (2) When the participant files an application, the cabinet shall inform the participant of the right to hearing both orally and in writing.

 (3) When an action is taken which affects the benefits of the participant, the cabinet shall inform the participant of the right to hearing in writing.